Talent Hoarding in Organizations: Introduction

-I use quasi-random variation in workers' exposure to talent hoarding based on manager rotations to demonstrate that managerial talent hoarding has meaningful impacts on worker outcomes.
-When a manager learns that they will move to a new position on a different team, they no longer have an incentive to hoard workers on their current team.
-For workers whose manager will soon rotate, this creates a temporary window of time during which they are not subject to talent hoarding.
+These manager-level findings establish a clear link between managerial incentives and hoarding actions.
+I then examine whether these behaviors affect workers.
+To test whether managerial hoarding has meaningful consequences for worker outcomes, I use quasi-random variation in workers’ exposure to talent hoarding based on manager rotations.
+For workers whose manager learns that they will move to a new position on a different team, this creates a temporary window of time during which their manager does not have an incentive to hoard talent.
 Consistent with the cessation of talent hoarding, I find that manager rotations increase worker applications by 78\%.
-To support the interpretation of rotation effects as being driven by talent hoarding, I test predictions from the conceptual framework, which identifies specific subgroups of workers who should face higher levels of hoarding and therefore exhibit larger responses to manager rotations.
-Coupled with a series of tests for potentially confounding mechanisms, these empirical exercises support my interpretation based on talent hoarding and motivate the use of manager rotations to measure the impacts of talent hoarding on worker outcomes.
+To support the interpretation of rotation effects as being driven by talent hoarding, I test predictions from the conceptual framework, which predicts that workers with high productivity, those whose replacement is costlier, and those working under managers with lower utility costs of hoarding should exhibit larger responses to manager rotations.
+Coupled with a series of tests for potentially confounding mechanisms, such as worker-manager specific match effects and finite project timelines, these empirical exercises support my interpretation based on talent hoarding and motivate the use of manager rotations to measure the impacts of talent hoarding on worker outcomes.

 Talent hoarding has important consequences for workers' careers and the firm's ability to allocate talent.
 To quantify how successful deterred applications would have been, I instrument for workers' applications with manager rotations.
 Marginal applicants (identified via standard IV assumptions), who would not have applied in absence of a manager rotation and only apply because their manager rotates, face a 49.1\% likelihood of landing a new position.
 This large and positive hiring likelihood suggests that many deterred applicants would have been successful and is particularly striking given that the average hiring likelihood is 27.6\%.
 The positive selection of marginal applicants is further corroborated by a complier analysis \citep{abadie2003}, which implies that talent hoarding has negative impacts on the composition of the applicant pool.
 Using workers' performance ratings, I present evidence suggesting that a substantial share of deterred applicants would have been highly productive in their new positions.
 Together, my findings suggest that in the presence of talent hoarding, firms may forgo productivity gains from hoarded workers who are not assigned to positions in which they would have been productive.